yast/yast-installation/doc/control-file.md

 available in YaST are supported for easy data access and manipulation.

-The primary use of the control file is to configure the workflow of the installation and it offers the possibility to predefine a certain setup, but it also defines product installation features and other product related variables.
+The primary use of the control file is to configure the workflow of the installation, and it offers the possibility to predefine a certain setup, but it also defines product installation features and other product related variables.

 > **Note**
 >
 > Note that the control file is not an optional tool to help customize
-> installation, it is required during installation and without the file,
+> installation, it is required during installation, and without the file,
 > installation may fail or lead to unexpected results.
-Control file on installed
+The control file on the installed
-> system located in `/etc/YaST2/control.xml` is owned by `${PRODUCT}-release`
+> system located in `/etc/YaST2/control.xml` is owned by the `${PRODUCT}-release`
 > package.

 During installation, *linuxrc* searches for a file named `control.xml` on the installation medium (CD, NFS, FTP..) and copies the file into the installation system and makes the file available to YaST.
-YaST then starts and looks for the control file in 3 location before it starts with the installation workflow:
+YaST then starts and looks for the control file in 3 locations before it starts with the installation workflow:

 0.  custom control file - runtime specified control file.
 Used only in special